ankitsaini2609/Hack-The-Box/Help/Readme.md

 It is Helpdeskz CMS
 > http://10.10.10.121/support

-I tried to log a ticket and in file upload I tried to upload php reverse shell I got an error "Files not allowed" I checked the source code of HelpDeskz on github, I came to know that file is already uploaded and I need to figure out where that file is uploaded i.e in which directory and what will be it's name.
+Try to log a ticket and in file upload try to upload php reverse shell "Files not allowed" error pop up.
+Check the source code of HelpDeskz on github, We will get to know file is already uploaded and Now the question is where that file is uploaded i.e in which directory and what will be it's name.
-Where part is easy, but the name part is difficult by looking at the code, It is taking `md5(file name + current server time)` as filename and the folder where it is uploading is:
+Where part is easy, but the name part is difficult by looking at the code, It is taking `md5(file name + current server time).php` as filename and the folder where it is uploading is:

 > http://10.10.10.121/support/uploads/tickets

-Now I googled for the exploit and I got "unauthenciated shell upload exploit", when I ran the exploit it was not working I again checked the source code and modify the script, Yup I got lucky I got shell as help user and got user.txt.
+Now It's time to google the exploit we will "unauthenciated shell upload exploit", when we run this exploit it was not working
+Again check the source code and modify the script, we will get shell as help user and user.txt.
 <b> Exploit is available as final_exploit you can download it </b>

 ### For Root :-
-After Basic Enumeration I searched for kernel version and got exploit:
+After Basic Enumeration search for exploit related to kernel version:
 > https://www.exploit-db.com/exploits/44298

 Got Root :)